Skip to content

 The cross-list All Selected move does not go through the editor’s Save button: it is applied immediately and atomically across every affected file via POST /api/move/selected (each card moves from its own list to the chosen destination).

 Trigger a full static site build from the browser.
-This runs the same process as ritual build-site.
+This runs the same build as ritual build-site, as a background child process — the admin server stays responsive for its duration, and the build publishes atomically.
+See POST /api/build-site for the details.

 The Refresh Cache page shows real-time progress during the operation: